jedisct1/dsvpn/README.md

 * Tiny (~ 17 Kb), with an equally small and readable code base.
 * No external dependencies
 * Works out of the box.
 No lousy documentation to read.
 No configuration file.
 No post-configuration.
 Run a single-line command on the server, a similar one on the client and you're done.
 No firewall and routing rules to manually mess up with.
 * Works with Linux (client, server) and MacOS (client).
-OpenBSD support will be added next.
 Adding support for other operating systems is trivial.

+Next:

+* Optimized ARM (NEON) implementation
+* OpenBSD support

 Non-features: